Caught Chicago in its summer mood, taking full advantage of the warmth with festival-filled parks and loaded beaches.

 Fun times camping by Lake Tahoe with family and friends.
 Saw fireworks over the lake for the Fourth of July.
 Stopped in the small quaint town of Truckee on the way back.

-A winter visit to Taiwan means sightseeing around Taipei with stops at the hot springs.
-Escaped the city to journey through the high mountains of the island.
+A winter visit to Taiwan translates to sightseeing around Taipei with stops at all the hot springs.

 Finally a chance to explore more of Taiwan.
 Adventure packed days as we took our time traveling down the country.

-My two second homes on opposite sides of the island with very opposite environments.
+My two second homes on opposite sides of the island with entirely opposite environments.

 Got a perfect introduction to this massive city that somehow remains orderly and sparkling clean.